-Geotechnical engineers analyze, plan and construct foundations and support structures.
+Geotechnical engineers analyze, plan, and construct foundations and support structures.
 These professionals use engineering principles and applications to ensure a structure's stability against earthquakes, mud slides and other natural events.
 Geotechnical engineers often work in offices; they also conduct site visits and field work.
 Depending on the job, a geotechnical engineer might put in overtime to ensure a project is completed on-time.
-Job opportunities for civil engineers, of which geotechnical engineers are just one kind, are expected to be good from 2012-2022, according to the U.S. Bureau of Labor Statistics.

 |Degree Level||Bachelor's degree required; some employers prefer a graduate degree|

 |Degree Field||Civil engineering|